polterguy/magic.data.common/README.md

       table:actor
 ```

+**Notice**, since the **[data.connect]** slot actually takes a lambda object, you can also add any amount
+of other lambda invocations inside of the lambda object supplied to the slot - Allowing you to for instance
+create loops, conditional executions, etc - *Inside* of your invocation to **[data.connect]**.
+This is also
+true for all other slots taking a lambda object, such as for instance **[data.transaction.create]**, etc.

 ### [data.select]

-This slot allows you to pass in any arbitrary SQL you wish, and it will evaluate to a `DataReader`, and return
+This slot allows you to pass in any arbitrary SQL you wish, and evaluate it to a `DataReader`, and return
 all records as a lambda object.
 You can find an example below.

 ```